Philippine Children's Fund of America

-The Philippine Children's Fund of America (PCFA) is a non-profit organization registered under the state of California and is duly recognized by the United States Federal Government.
+The Philippine Children's Fund of America (PCFA) is a non-profit organization registered with the state of California and is duly recognized by the United States Federal Government.
 It is based in San Francisco, California, with a Philippine office in Clark Field, Angeles City.

 Philippine Children's Fund of America is the most widely supported Filipino-American non-profit organization in the United States.

 History

 PCFA was created by the US and Philippine governments in 1991 to assist impoverished Filipino children of American ancestry by providing educational scholarships, employment and working visas to the United States.

-PCFA envisions a stable and viable community that will uphold the rights, welfare and aspiration of Filipino families especially the children towards authentic human development.
+PCFA envisions a stable and viable community that will uphold the rights, welfare, and aspiration of Filipino families especially the children towards authentic human development.

 PCFA was founded to serve the needs of children left behind by the U.S. military closure.

 the Pearl S. Buck International foundation estimates there are 52,000 Amerasian scattered throughout the Philippines.

 "The majority of the children have been abandoned by their American fathers," said Jocelyn Bonilla, the manager of the Pearl S. Buck center in Angeles.

-Today it is serving more children, families and communities including 150 charitable groups all over the Philippines.
+Today, it is serving more children, families and communities including 150 charitable groups all over the Philippines.

 Projects

 The Child Sponsorship Program (CSP)

-Designed to provide educational assistance to poor but deserving children.
+The program was designed to provide educational assistance to poor but deserving children.

 By providing the poor access to education, the chances of improving the Filipino family's very unfavorable condition caused by extreme poverty could be strengthened.
 Children can now enjoy their right to education, families will be more empowered, hence, better lives and stronger communities.

 Amerasian Program

 The Amerasian Program aims to help Amerasian children (children of a U.S. military father and an Asian mother) with or without US citizenship.
 For Amerasian children with USA citizenship, the PCFA provides free travel, internship and lodging in the USA.
 They also help Amerasian children trace and reunite with their fathers.
-For children without documentation the PCGA provides educational, psychosocial and livelihood assistance.
+For children without documentation, PCGA provides educational, psychosocial and livelihood assistance.

 The Community Fund Drive (CFD)

-Is a program designed to help Non-Government Agencies in the Philippines raise their own funds so that they will be able to push for quality development programs and services for the needy Filipino community.
+It is a program designed to help Non-Government Agencies in the Philippines raise their own funds so that they will be able to push for quality development programs and services for the needy Filipino community.

-It is conceived to be an effective fund raising activity that will not require the participating agencies to invest any capital/resources in risky fund sourcing ventures.
+It is conceived to be an effective fundraising activity that will not require the participating agencies to invest any capital or resources in risky fund sourcing ventures.